Christy Matta M.A. is a trainer, consultant and writer. She is the author of “The Stress Response: How Dialectical Behavior Therapy Can Free

 Now remind yourself that you are not your emotion.
 Don’t try to push it away or hold it close.
 You may think of your emotion as a messenger, telling you something about your experience.
 Welcome it, allow yourself to experience it and then let it go on its way.

 2. Focus on Positive Experiences.
 Painful emotions can narrow your attention so that you are aware of only those experiences that continue to trigger the painful emotion.
 Consciously refocus on positive events and positive aspects of your life.
 To do this, you must notice when your mind has wandered back into remembering painful times or imagining more difficulties.
 Bring your attention back to positive thoughts and experiences over and over, until the after effects of the emotion no longer cause you to return to it.
+Seeking to break free from overthinking?
+Start with our empowering overthinking quiz and discover new ways to quiet your mind.

 Both of these strategies require practice.
 They can be difficult at first, but with time and repetition, they become easier and more effective.